 Who can develop a Local Alcohol Policy?

-Any local Council in New Zealand can develop a Local Alcohol Policy (LAP) to control the availability of alcohol in their district.
+Any local council in New Zealand can develop a Local Alcohol Policy (LAP) to control the availability of alcohol in their district.
 Sections 75 – 97 of the Act cover these requirements.

 Councils are not required to develop a policy.

 Two or more local councils may work together on a joint policy.
+Once developed, it needs to be reviewed no later than 6 years after it came into force.

 What does a LAP include?